Rouge (Rouge album): Singles

 During the preparation of the group on the show Popstars, Sony Music's intention was to release the song "Não Dá pra Resistir" as the debut single.
 In the show of July 6, 2002, the 24 candidates received the song for rehearsal.
 On August 19, the group performed for the debut time with the "No Dá pra Resistir" music video, and the next day the song was sent to the radio as the album's lead single.
 According to Sony Music, the intention was to make the song reach the top of the charts.
 The song became a hit in Brazil, reaching also figure in the Argentina charts, reaching the position number 10.

-On August 22, "Nunca Deixe de Sonhar" was released as single, bringing the participation of the boy group KLB.
-The band was composed by the brothers especially for the girl group and served to boost their live album, KLB: Ao Vivo (2002).
-The third single from the album, "Ragatanga".
-Due to the success of its Spanish version made by the girl group Las Ketchup, the label saw in "Ragatanga" a hit, and released quickly, and that according to the wording of the Folha de Londrina; "she practically ran over the song "Não Dá pra Resistir", which was meant to be the group's hit."
-The song became not only the biggest hit of the album, but the band's biggest hit, reaching and remaining at number one on the radio for 11 weeks.
-Months after "Ragatanga" lose strength on the radio, The fourth and final single from Rouge, the song "Beijo Molhado", released as a single summer on 19 January 2003.
+"Ragatanga" was released as the album's second single.
+Due to the success of its version made by the Spanish girl group Las Ketchup, the label saw in "Ragatanga" a hit, and released quickly.
+The song became greatest hit of the album, topped the Brazilian Singles Chart for 11 weeks.
+Months after "Ragatanga" lose arplay on the radio, The fourth and final single from Rouge, the song "Beijo Molhado", released as a single summer on 19 January 2003.
 In February, the song reached the fourth position in the ranking of the most played songs in Brazil.
-Due to the recording of the second album and the Sony Music's quick decision to focus on new songs, the song did not get a music video, and no next single was released from the album.

 Commercial performance

-The album came out with an initial draft of 150,000 copies.
-According to the record company Sony Music, in less than three months the album had already sold more than 700 thousand copies, made rare in the time of the piracy, thanks to the success of Ragatanga.
-In 2002, the album received the certification of double platinum (for selling more than 750 thousand copies) by the Associação Brasileira dos Produtores de Discos.
-The whole album sold 1.2 million copies.
+Rouge selling 100,000 copies in its first week.
+According to the record company Sony Music, in less than three months the album had already sold more than 700 thousand copies, made rare in the time of the piracy.
+The album peaked at number one on the Brazilian Albums Chart while "Ragatanga" topped Brazilian Singles Chart, making the band simultaneously top the charts albums and singles.
+In total, the album spent 10 consecutive weeks charted at the top of the Brazilian Albums Chart and was eventually certified 2× platinum by the Pro-Música Brasil indicating sales in excess of 500,000 copies.
+It was the second highest-selling album of 2002 in Brazil.
+The album has sold a total of 2 million copies, becoming the most successful girl group album in Brazilian music history as well as one of the biggest-selling products to emerge from the Popstars reality television franchise.